An Overview of Selected Classical Chinese Texts

 [Shu Documents]: Purported speeches of Shang Kings such as Tang (the 1st) or Pan Gvng (the 18th), from an age when writing itself seems not to have existed, not to mention any pre-Shang rulers, make up a sizable part of the present Shu corpus.
 None of them has the slightest chance of being genuine; they are theory-motivated later imaginings.
 See below for the Shu as a collection.
 [Top]

 Oracle Bone Inscriptions: c01200-c01040 (Keightley).
 Wu Ding, the first Shang King for whose reign oracle bone records exist, is the 21st of 29 Shang Kings.
-The divination records for this late period of Shang show the Palace community as nervous about the good will of Heaven, and repeatedly divining about stages of the same event.
+The divination records for this late period of Shang show the Palace community as nervous about the good will of Heaven, and repeatedly divining about current or future situations.
 The resulting records, though made without any historical intent, can sometimes yield the microhistory of a drought or a campaign (Shaughnessy).
-Shang is a part of Chinese history which, except for the names of most of its kings, was virtually unknown to later China; it was recovered by scholarship only in the 20th century.
+Except for the names of most of its kings (preserved as a list for ritual purposes), Shang is a part of Chinese history which was virtually unknown to later China; it was recovered by scholarship only in the 20th century.
 In the early years of oracle bone studies, forgeries proliferated (Tung 63f); it is assumed that this confusion has now been competently disposed of.
 The bone inscriptions imply several points of Shang/Jou cultural discontinuity, but these hints have so far not been followed up, perhaps because they transgress a notion popular in our own time: the self-identity of China since the Paleolithic.
 [Top]

 The Jou conquest of Shang inaugurates the period to which Chinese philosophical sensibilities, or at any rate Confucian ones, chiefly go back.
 Early Jou has been a favorite target for the retrojection of themes and concepts which later political thinkers wanted to establish as "classical," leading to the widespread creation of spurious documents in Warring States and later times.
 The first problem with Jou is thus to sort out the evidence for it.
 What is roughly clear is that the Jou indirect sovereignty system (by some called feudalism: land in return for military service) worked fairly well for the first few centuries, and then went into decline, ending in the ejection of the Jou Kings from their homeland in the northwest.
 Whether that decline was due to personal indiscretions of the Jou rulers, to large scale and long term economic and ecological changes, or to other factors, awaits serious investigation.

 [Shu Documents]: The heart of the Shu corpus, for those who look to them for the pure early tradition of Jou, is a group which purport to be from the reign of the third Jou King, Chvng-wang, and thus to reflect the thought of Jou-gung, the unspeakably virtuous regent for that King during his minority.
-Jou-gung was the founder of the Lu ruling house, and it is from later Confucians that the strongest claims for the authenticity of these Jou-gung documents are made.
-None of them was ever cited during Warring States times; we first hear of them in the early Empire.
-Their language does not agree with the grammatical system of the bronze inscriptions, as it should if these texts come from the same period as the bronze inscriptions.
+Jou-gung was the founder of the Lu ruling house, and it is from the Confucians of Lu in later times that the strongest claims for the authenticity of these Jou-gung documents are made.
+Go figure.
+None of these supposed documents was ever cited until mid Warring States times (04c).
+Their language does not agree (or agrees in different particulars) with the grammatical system of the bronze inscriptions, as it should if these texts come from the same period as the bronze inscriptions.
 Readers are free to draw their own conclusions.
 See below for the Shu as a collection.
 [Top]

 Bronze Inscriptions: Inscribed bronzes exist for all periods of Jou, though they are commoner for the periods when Jou itself was functioning well.
 They are in principle an unimpeachable source for the ways of Jou.
 Unfortunately, the craftsmen of later ages knew this, and the forgery of ancient vessels, particularly ones with historically significant inscriptions, was a major industry from at least Sung onward.
 Study confined to securely provenanced inscriptions suggests a reasonable history for the deeds and institutions of Jou; one which connects well with the better documented centuries which follow.
 [Top] Spring and Autumn